Mitophagy: Mitophagy receptors

-In yeast
+Yeast

 Mitophagy in yeast was first presumed after the discovery of Yeast Mitochondrial Escape genes (yme), specifically yme1.
 Yme1 like other genes in the family showed increase escape of mtDNA, but was the only one that showed an increase in mitochondrial degradation.
 Through work on this gene which mediates the escape of mtDNA, researchers discovered that mitochondrial turnover is triggered by proteins.

-More was discovered about genetic control of mitophagy after studies on the protein UTH1.
-After performing a screen for genes that regulate longevity, it was found in ΔUTH1 strains that there was an inhibition of mitophagy, which occurred without affecting autophagy mechanisms.
-This study also showed that the Uth1p protein is necessary to move mitochondria to the vacuole.
-This suggested there is a specialized system for mitophagy.
-Other studies looked at AUP1, a mitochondrial phosphatase, and found Aup1 marks mitochondria for elimination.
+More was discovered about genetic control of mitophagy after studies on UTH1 protein.
+After screening for genes that regulate longevity, one study reported that ΔUTH1 strains inhibited mitophagy without affecting autophagy.
+This study also reported that the Uth1p protein is necessary to move mitochondria to the vacuole.
+This suggested a specialized system for mitophagy.
+Other studies looked at AUP1, a mitochondrial phosphatase, and reported that Aup1 marks mitochondria for elimination.

 Another yeast protein associated with mitophagy is a mitochondrial inner membrane protein, Mdm38p/Mkh1p.
 This protein is part of the complex that exchanges K+/H+ ions across the inner membrane.
 Deletions in this protein causes swelling, a loss of membrane potential, and mitochondrial fragmentation.

-Recently, it has been shown that ATG32 (autophagy related gene 32) plays a crucial role in yeast mitophagy.
+A 2009 study reported that ATG32 (autophagy related gene 32) plays a crucial role in yeast mitophagy.
 It is localized to the mitochondria.
 Once mitophagy is initiated, Atg32 binds to Atg11 and the Atg32-associated mitochondria are transported to the vacuole.
 Atg32 silencing stops recruitment of autophagy machinery and mitochondrial degradation.
 Atg32 is not necessary for other forms of autophagy.

-All of these proteins likely play a role in maintaining healthy mitochondria, but mutations have shown that dysregulation can lead to a selective degradation of mitochondria.
-Whether these proteins work in concert, are main players in mitophagy, or members in a larger network to control autophagy still remains to be elucidated.
+These proteins likely play a role in maintaining healthy mitochondria, but mutations have shown that dysregulation can lead to selective mitochondria degradation.
+Whether these proteins work in concert, are main players in mitophagy, or members in a larger network to control autophagy still remains unclear.

+A 2019 study reported that mitophagy activation underlies methionine restriction's positive impact on yeast lifespan.
+(Other affected species include worms, flies, and mice.)

-Role in the immune response
+Role in immune response

-Mitochondria play an important role in the functioning of the immune system.
+Mitochondria play an important role in the immune system.
 Mitochondrial damage-associated molecular patterns (DAMPs) such as parts of damaged organelles or mtDNA are secreted by cells following sterile inflammation, dysregulations in cell metabolism, or infection.
-There is evidence that these DAMPs act as one of the key triggers of the innate immune response.
-Mitophagy provides the elimination of non-functioning mitochondria and maintains mitochondrial homeostasis.
+These DAMPs act as one of the key triggers of the innate immune response.
 Due to that, it can be seen as an immunomodulatory tool to keep the immune response in check.

 Hematopoiesis

 In addition to immunomodulatory functions, mitophagy can regulate the fate of hematopoietic stem cells (HSC).
-Mitophagy impaired due to the deletion of autophagy-related genes led to a loss of HSC function, more likely as a result of mitochondrial damage that stimulated excessive ROS production.
+Mitophagy impaired due to the deletion of autophagy-related genes lead to a loss of HSC function, more likely as a result of mitochondrial damage that stimulated excessive ROS production.
 On the contrary, mitophagy induction appeared to be protective for HSC and directed stem cell differentiation to the myeloid lineage.